AO-StreetArt/Aesel/docs/pages/DVS_API.rst

-Aesel Rest API
+Aesel HTTP API
 ==============

 Abstract
 --------

-This page will provide details on the Restful API for the Aesel Server.
+This page will provide details on the HTTP API for the Aesel Server.
 The Aesel Server is designed to facilitate communication between different Augmented Reality Devices, and this communication will be via both HTTP and UDP.
 This document will only discuss the UDP Protocols in